-The baroque period saw revolutionary advances In our understanding of the universe.
+The baroque period saw revolutionary advances in our understanding of the universe.
 Astronomers, physicists, heretics, mystics, all striving to make sense of space and time.
 In the midst of this uncertainty emerged music of great optimism, of clear and vivacious beauty.
 In the exhilarating musical company that only a festival can provide, our cast of soloists bring classic sonatas and concertos to life.
-Music by Vivaldi, Bach, Handel, Telemann, Buxtehude, Marcello performed by Paolo Pandolfo, Thomas Boysen, Neal Peres Da Costa, Marshall McGuire, Thomas Gould, Brendan Joyce, Caroline Henbest, Daniel Yeadon, Kirsty McCahon, Jane Gower, Genevieve Lacey.
+Music by Vivaldi, Bach, Handel, Telemann, Buxtehude, Marcello performed by Paolo Pandolfo, Eduardo Egüez, Neal Peres Da Costa, Marshall McGuire, Thomas Gould, Brendan Joyce, Caroline Henbest, Daniel Yeadon, Kirsty McCahon, Jane Gower, Genevieve Lacey.

 Event additional information